zepam/Glossary/README.md

 **Regression Analysis**: Statistical processes for estimating the relationships between a dependent variable and one or more independent variables.

 **Black box**: The inability to undestand how a deep learning system makes its decisions.

+**Deep Learning**: neural networks with multiple layers, allowing complex patterns and representations to be learned from large datasets.